cvee112/productivity-automations/README.md

     /usr/bin/osascript -e 'tell application "System Events"' -e 'keystroke "f" using {control down, command down}' -e 'end tell' -e EOF
     ```

-    This opens GCal in day view in full screen mode via Arc, my default browser.
+    When run, this opens GCal in day view in full screen mode via Arc, my default browser.

     Feel free to modify this part however you like!
 For example:
     - You can use a different browser via `open -a browsername URL` as in `open -a firefox https://google.com`.